 Camp Tamarancho is the private property of the "Marin Council" of the Boy Scouts of America.
 Riding here requires the purchase of a permit.
 A one-day pass costs $5 as of this writing.
-Alternatively, you can buy an annual pass for $25.
+Alternatively, you can buy an annual pass, which is priced at $45 for 2015.
 You can purchase both types of permits (among others) online.
 Mountain bikers are required to have one of these passes present on their person any time they are riding on the trails here.
 If you happen to forget to purchase one online, passes may also be purchased in person from Sunshine Bicycles on the day of your ride, though it's worth double-checking that they still do that.
 Sunshine Bicycles is in downtown Fairfax, a couple of blocks southeast from the starting point of this ride.

 There are no parking options directly adjacent to Camp Tamarancho.
 For that reason, unless you happen to live in the immediate vicinity of the property, your ride will have to include an "approach" portion from a more distant starting point in addition to the main singletrack loop.
 The most typical thing to do is to park in or near the Fairfax town center and pedal in from there, although entering the park from the north by getting at B-17 Extension Trail via Porcupine Trail and White Hill Fire Road through White Hill Open Space, or reaching it from the Pine Mountain side and entering it from the south via Blue Ridge Fire Road or Toyon Fire Road are additional possibilities.
 This ride starts from the center of Fairfax.
 My first choice for parking there is a lot between Broadway Boulevard and Sir Francis Drake that allows four hours of free parking.
 (It's the marker labeled "Fairfax Parkade" at the Suggested Parking link on your left.)
 Finding space there isn't always guaranteed unless you arrive early, though free street parking can be found throughout Fairfax, including along the approach portion of this ride route, but there can be rules such as parking being allowed only on one side of the street, so pay attention to the signs.